Calculate applicable TDS on payments to ensure accurate tax deduction and compliance.

 Avoid surprises in net receipts

-Plan cash flows and expenses efficiently
+Plan cash flows and expenses better

 Ensure correct tax deduction and compliance